Florida governor declares widespread state of emergency ahead of Idalia's expected landfall

 Idalia is expected to start affecting Florida with hurricane-force winds as soon as late Tuesday and arrive on the coast by Wednesday.
-It is the first storm to hit Florida this hurricane season and a potentially big blow to the state, which is also still recovering from Ian.
+It is the first storm to hit Florida this hurricane season and a potentially big blow to the state, which is also dealing with lingering damage from Ian.

 “Just got to prepare for these things, hope for the best, and prepare for the worst and, you know, hunker down, as they say,” said Derek Hughes as he waited to load up his car with sandbags at a city park in Tampa.
 “Worst case is flooding right now.
 Hopefully not too much wind damage."